-The worst part about the pectus excavatum agony is that it occurs when you don't expect it.
+The worst part about the pectus excavatum agony is that it occurs when you least expect it.

-If you think about how the breastbone pushes against your heart and lungs, you will feel terrible.
+If you just think about how the breastbone pushes against your heart and lungs inside your chest, you will feel weird and horrible.

 Your mind-to-body connection will make the agony much worse.